cures-hub/cures-condec-jira/doc/features/dashboard.md

 ## General Metrics

-Offers the following **metrics on the knowledge graph data structure** after it was filtered with the given filter settings:
+This dashboard item presents the following **metrics on the knowledge graph data structure** after the graph was filtered with the given filter settings:
 - Number of comments per Jira issue
 - Number of commits per Jira issue
 - Number of code files and requirements in the project